exoplatform/web-conferencing/documentation/ACHITECTURE.md

   </module>
 ```

-In Web Conferencing API Most of methods return [jQuery Promise](http://api.jquery.com/deferred.promise/) object which can be used for callbacks registration for waiting an asynchronous operation.
+In Web Conferencing API most of methods return [jQuery Promise](http://api.jquery.com/deferred.promise/) object which can be used for callbacks registration for waiting an asynchronous operation.

-Provider module *should* implement following SPI methods:
+Provider object *must* implement following SPI methods:
  * getType() - required, a major call type name
  * getSupportedTypes() - required, all supported call types
  * getTitle() - required, human-readable title for UI
  * callButton(context) - required, provider should offer an implementation of a Call button and call invoker in it, it returns a promise, it should be resolved with a JQuery element of a button(s) container.

- A provider *may* support following of API methods:
+ A provider *may* support following SPI methods:
-* init() - will be called when web conferencing user will be initialized, this method returns a promise, when resolved it means provider successfully initialized and can be used by Web Conferencing core.
+* init() - if available, it will be called when web conferencing user will be initialized, this method returns a promise, when resolved it means provider successfully initialized and can be used by Web Conferencing core.
 It's optional method, but very handy to complete a provider initialization after the core will be loaded.
+* showSettings() - if available, it will cause showing a settings button in Web Conferencing Administration page and when button clicked this method will be invoked to show an UI with settings.
+It's up to the UI how the settings will be read, filled and saved for the provider.

-It is an example how a connector module code could look (simplified Template connector for My Call sample), follow comments in the code to see the logic:
+It is an example how a connector module code could look (simplified Template connector for My Call sample), follow comments in the code to see the logic of implementing Connector SPI:

 ```javascript
 /**
  * My Connector provider module for Web Conferencing.
 This script will be used to add a provider to Web Conferencing module and then